Towers of Quantum Many-body Scars from Integrable Boundary States: Introduction

 where $\{t_k\}^\infty_{k=1}$ are real numbers.
 The state $\ket{\Psi_0}$ can be regarded as an exact QMBS if the Hamiltonian $H(\{t_k\})$ is nonintegrable and the energy of this state lies in the middle of the spectrum.
 In our previous work \cite{sanada2023quantum}, we demonstrated the effectiveness of this approach by constructing several families of models with QMBS, e.g., the Majumdar-Ghosh model perturbed by parity-odd charges of the Heisenberg chain.
 However, the models constructed by this method exhibit only one or two isolated QMBS that do not have any nontrivial dynamics.
 In this paper, we construct models with multiple QMBS using IBS and show that their dynamics exhibit periodic revivals, which is a typical behavior for a superposition of QMBS~\cite{alhambra2020revival}.

 This paper is organized as follows.
-In Sec. \ref{sec:XXX_based}, we introduce a model with QMBS that are annihilated by the spin-$1/2$ scalar spin chirality, the third conserved charge of the spin-$1/2$ XXX model.
+In Sec. \ref{sec:XXX_based}, we introduce a model with QMBS that are annihilated by the scalar spin chirality, the third conserved charge of the spin-$1/2$ XXX model.
 In Sec. \ref{sec:XYZ}, we demonstrate that the model introduced in Sec. \ref{sec:XXX_based} can be generalized to the completely anisotropic case, where the scalar spin chirality is replaced with the third conserved charge of the spin-$1/2$ XYZ model.
-In other words, the IBS discussed in Sec. \ref{sec:XXX_based} can also serve as parent states of QMBS in the new model.
-In Sec. \ref{sec:dynamics}, we examine the dynamical behavior of a superposition of scar states and compare it with that of a thermal state.
-In Sec. \ref{sec:higher-dimensional}, we discuss a higher-dimensional extension of our models constructed in Sec. \ref{sec:XYZ}.
+In this generalized model, the IBS discussed in Sec. \ref{sec:XXX_based} remains a parent state of QMBS in the new model.
+In Sec. \ref{sec:dynamics}, we examine the dynamics of a superposition of scar states and compare it with that of a thermal state.
+In Sec. \ref{sec:higher-dimensional}, we discuss a higher-dimensional extension of our models introduced in Sec. \ref{sec:XYZ}.
 Finally, we conclude and discuss our results in Sec. \ref{sec:discussions}.